yathomasi/permissions-policy/README.md

-Feature Policy
+Permissions Policy
 ==============
 [![Build Status](https://travis-ci.org/pedro-gbf/permissions-policy.svg?branch=master)](https://travis-ci.org/pedro-gbf/permissions-policy)

 **NOTE: Since the `Feature-Policy` header was deprecated I've decided to adapt the old Evan Hahn `Permissions-Policy` repository and adapt it, this project was entirely built on top of his work.**

-This is Express middleware to set the `Permissions-Policy` header.
+This is a Express middleware to set the `Permissions-Policy` header.
 You can read more about it [here](https://www.w3.org/TR/permissions-policy-1/).

 To use: